 - Joint Attention

-Individual ESDM sessions are conducted by Certified ESDM therapists.
-Each certified ESDM Therapist has a qualification as either a Speech Pathologist, Psychologist or Occupational Therapist.
+Each child’s programme is managed by a Certified ESDM therapist.
+Every therapist in our clinic has a qualification as either a Speech Pathologist, Psychologist or Occupational Therapist.

 Generalisation is a key component to the ESDM.
 This means that children in the ESDM model can use their skills with a variety of people, in a variety of settings.
 It is important that the skills move beyond the supportive environment of our clinic rooms.

-One of the ways we do this is through the group ESDM program.
-Children who have been in Individual ESDM sessions may move to the group ESDM sessions.
+One of the ways we do this is through the Group ESDM program.
+Children who attend Individual ESDM sessions may move to the group sessions.
 These are small groups of up to 4 children.
-We aim to match children in their developmental abilities so that skills can be generalised to peers, and social communication can thrive.
+We match children in their developmental abilities so that skills can be generalised to peers, and social communication can thrive.

 We believe that parents are instrumental in the intervention of their child with autism.
-The M.I.N.D.
-Institute has shown, through research, that parents can deliver very effective intervention at home through their daily activities.
-We use the parent model of ESDM to support parents so they can follow through on the goals that they wish to prioritise from their child’s ESDM curriculum.
+Research at the M.I.N.D.
+Institute showed that parents can deliver very effective intervention at home through their daily activities.
+We use the parent model to support parents so they can follow through on the goals that they wish to prioritise from their child’s curriculum.

 The parent model of ESDM is a 12 week course that has the parent, child and therapist in a one hour work and play session.
 We use the parent ESDM manual, ‘An Early Start For Your Child With Autism’ during these sessions.

 To use the ESDM as an intervention, each therapist has to be certified.
 This means that they:

-Once the therapist has submitted the required number of videos and passed the fidelity scores, then they can be certified in the ESDM.
+- Once the therapist has submitted the required number of videos and passed the fidelity scores, then they can be certified in the model.

-Working towards certification in the ESDM takes approximately 6 months and requires about 100 hours of training.
-All of our certified ESDM therapists at our clinic in Bondi Junction have completed this intensive level of training.
+Working towards certification takes approximately 6 months and requires about 100 hours of training.
+All ESDM therapists at our clinic in Bondi Junction have completed this intensive level of training.
 They are certified by Senior ESDM Trainer, Cynthia Zierhut.
 Cynthia is involved in many ongoing ESDM research projects.
 This investment in delivering an evidence based model of intervention for young children with autism means that children are able to move towards reaching their potential.